koibots8230/Newbie-Orientation/exercises/DataStructures.md

 ### Exercise

 [Here](https://www.thebluealliance.com/event/2024vabla) is a list of teams going to Blacksburg, what will be our first event next year.
 Create a hashmap that has at least 5 teams in it.
-Print out all of the team names, then all of the team numbers.
+Print out all of the team names, then all of the team numbers. (i.e. Koibots, Copperhead Robotics, Newton Squared, then 8230, 401, 8592)

 Commit & Push your Changes